 After the beating the tower took during the storm, the gallery level was enclosed with three-quarter-inch iron plates dotted with thirteen air ports and topped by a reinforced-concrete roof.
 These repairs cost just over $15,000 and helped the tower fare better when another powerful hurricane struck the station in 1920.

-The tower was temporarily occupied during World War II as a coastal lookout station.
+Sabine Bank Lighthouse was temporarily occupied during World War II as a coastal lookout station.
 In 1960, the light source was converted to a 150-watt lamp, powered by a 32 Volt DC battery.
-However, with no live-in keepers to care for the tower, it was steadily falling into a state of disrepair.
+With no live-in keepers to care for the tower, it was steadily falling into a state of disrepair.
 Had the lighthouse been closer to shore, the required maintenance would have been much easier and more affordable.

 The lighthouse was originally located fifteen miles out in the Gulf of Mexico from where the Sabine River empties into the gulf.
 The refurbished top portion of the lighthouse is now on display at Lions Park in Sabine Pass.